Where can you find other information on Service Contract Act (SCA) requirements and regulations?

 Under the "fixed cost" benefit requirements (i.e., odd-numbered wage determinations), any time an employee uses vacation leave, they must be paid H&W on those vacation hours, if it does not exceed the H&W maximum of up to 40 hours in a work week.
 By contrast, under the "Average Cost" benefit requirements (i.e., even-numbered wage determinations), employees do not earn H&W dollars on vacation hours that they utilize.
 Note however, that H&W dollars are not earned on either contract type when the employer is simply paying out any unused, vested vacation balance for one of the reasons listed above (i.e., next anniversary, completion of contract, or employment termination).

-How should contracts subject to SCA requirements handle sick leave for employees?
+How should SCA contracts handle sick leave for employees?

 In accordance with 29 CFR 13 , and by operation of the FAR clause 52.222-62 , Paid Sick Leave Under Executive Order 13706, the following contractor requirements apply.